 6. Lack of Scalability and Constant Evolution

-Digital transformation processes implementation is a part of perpetual transformation.
-Constant innovation and an agile culture should be the second most prioritized process after the actual initiation of the digital transformation process.
+Digital transformation process implementation is a part of perpetual transformation.
+Constant innovation and an agile culture should be the second most prioritized process after initiating the digital transformation process.
 Agile culture consistently supports the evolution cycle of the incremental business mindset.

 Identify the risk that may come in the future.
 The agile approach of constantly evolving will help prevent the organization from threats that may come upon the businesses due to the digital transformation process.
 Scalability and future proof evolution is the key that opens the door to address various issues that may come your way in the future.
 A culture that is convivial of new concepts, even to the point of pardoning misdirected zeal, will always progress faster.

 7. Failing to take an Iterative Execution Approach

 Each entity of digital transformation will have various risk levels and return factors, and hence each of them shall be treated through Iterative Execution.
 Iterative execution exists beyond the software development cycle.
 Iterative execution provides speed and acceleration while complementing each other to help reduce the risk of failure of the whole digital transformation process.
 So, while the digital start-ups are already on it, it is high time the enterprises adapted to the Iterative execution.

 Innovation velocity is a key metric in identifying the speed of innovative processes that can be adapted for digital transformation processes.
 Evaluating a large funnel of ideas, each of which executed at high-speed and low-cost, can be the best approach.